 Career Beginning Salary with BS degree Experienced Salary Median

-Mechanical Engineers \$54,425 \$71,305
+Mechanical Engineers \$55,340 \$76,430

-Electrical Engineers \$58,330 \$83,700
+Electrical Engineers \$58,640 \$86,210

-\This pethway does not include all the required coursework for the Electrical Engineering A.S.
-Degree.
-Check with the transfer university and the University Center for transfer articulations with B.S. program for advice on course selection.
+^{}This pathway does not include all the required coursework for the Electrical Engineering A.S.
+Degree, Check with the transfer university and the University Center for transfer articulations with 8.S. program for advice on course selection.

-Career and salary information taken from http://tcids.tbr.edu.
-Check out this Website for additional information about education requirements and preferred work styles and abilities for these careers.
+Career and salary information taken from www.jobs4tn.gov.
+Check out this web site for additional information about education requirements and preferred work styles and abilities for these careers.